-My family and I are on our 8th year of unplugging from all technology one day a week, something we call our “Technology Shabbats.”
+For the past 8 years, my family and I have turned off all screens for one day a week for what I have called our “Technology Shabbats,” or “Tech Shabbats.”
 Every Friday night, we all unplug from all of our technologies and don’t turn them on again until Saturday evening.
 Unplugging for a day makes time slow down and makes me feel more present with my family.
 I not only appreciate this quality time with them, but it has also made me appreciate technology in a whole new way.
 By Saturday night we can’t wait to plug back in.

 The idea of taking one day a week off from responsibilities and work is a very, very, very old idea.
 In our 24/7 information overload world, it’s a good time to bring this idea back.
 I’ve explored this idea in many of our films and in my writing.